What is it and how does it work?

 - Implemented by the Executive Board of the ECB, in accordance with the guidelines and decisions of the Governing Council;

-- Executed in a decentralised manner by the national central banks, including Banco de Portugal, in accordance with the instructions from the Executive Board.
+- Executed in a decentralised manner by the NCBs, including the Banco de Portugal, in accordance with the instructions from the Executive Board.

 The Executive Board consists of the President and the Vice-President of the ECB and four other members appointed by the European Council.